 None of us knows when our time will be up to spend time in this world.
 That can be a hard truth for some people to handle, so they fear death.
 While I don’t want to speed it along myself, I’m enjoying the journey and the people in my life, I’m not afraid.

 Paul says it brilliantly.
 “For to me, living means living for Christ, and dying is even better.
 But if I live, I can do more fruitful work for Christ.
 So I really don’t know which is better.”
 I can totally relate to that!
 It’s like a win-win.
 If I wake up tomorrow, that’s a win.
 If I see Jesus face to face tomorrow instead, that’s a win.
 God chooses.
 I don’t want to waste a moment of time that he has given me.

 I’m going to continue to ask the question regularly, “God, why am I here?”
 I know he will show me by opening the doors I need to walk through.
 And, I’m learning to accept and welcome the peace he gives me, patience really, as I wait for those opportunities.
 Are you having a hard time waiting for some answer in your life?

 It’s time to lean into the joy of your faith.
-Paul talks about it.
-He was looking forward to helping them nurture that joy.
+Paul was looking forward to helping the Christians in Philippi nurture that joy.
 Paul stepped into his role as their spiritual leader and his confidence in making a difference is very encouraging.
 We can take the lead like this in our own lives when we have certainty that God is leading the way.